 Standard and optional equipment

-Better-equipped than even the range-topping Acadia SLT-2, the Denali comes standard with a power liftgate, heated power-adjustable mirrors with integrated turn signals, a tri-zone automatic climate control system, a heated steering wheel upholstered in leather, a heads-up display, a remote start function, eight-way power adjustable front passenger seat and a SkyScape two-panel sunroof.
+Better-equipped than even the range-topping Acadia SLT-2, the Denali comes standard with a power liftgate, OnStar 4G with LTE and a built-in Wi-Fi hotspot, heated power-adjustable mirrors with integrated turn signals, a tri-zone automatic climate control system, a heated steering wheel upholstered in leather, a heads-up display, a remote start function, eight-way power adjustable front passenger seat and a SkyScape two-panel sunroof.

 The list of options is relatively short and includes a rear-seat entertainment system with a DVD player, a remote control an overhead display and a surround sound system.